songfd2018/DIFseq-Rpackage/README.md

 BiocManager::install("SingleCellExperiment")
 BiocManager::install("SummarizedExperiment")

 library(devtools)

-# Install DIFseq with building the vignette
-install_github("songfd2018/DIFseq-Rpackage", build_vignettes = TRUE)

 # Install DIFseq without building the vignette
 install_github("songfd2018/DIFseq-Rpackage") # install DIFseq

+# Install DIFseq with building the vignette
+# install_github("songfd2018/DIFseq-Rpackage", build_vignettes = TRUE)

 ```

-It takes about two minutes to install.
+It takes about two minutes to install the package without building the vignette, and the vignette in the html format can be downloaded [here](./vignettes/DIFseq%20User%20Guide.html) .
+Alternatively, the package can also be installed with building the vignette.
+However, it may take about half an hour to install and build the package.

 ## Demo

 Please check the user's guide for detailed instructions on how to use the package by running the following code in the `R` session:

 ```
+library(DIFseq)
 vignette("DIFseq_user_guide",package="DIFseq")  # view the vignettes
 ```